anicusan/AcceleratedKernels.jl/README.md

 ## 8. Issues and Debugging
 As the compilation pipeline of GPU kernels is different to that of base Julia, error messages also look different - for example, where Julia would insert an exception when a variable name was not defined (e.g. we had a typo), a GPU kernel throwing exceptions cannot be compiled and instead you'll see some cascading errors like `"[...] compiling [...] resulted in invalid LLVM IR"` caused by `"Reason: unsupported use of an undefined name"` resulting in `"Reason: unsupported dynamic function invocation"`, etc.

 Thankfully, there are only about 3 types of such error messages and they're not that scary when you look into them.
-See the Manual section on debugging [TODO: add link] for examples and explanations.
+See the Manual section on [debugging](https://anicusan.github.io/AcceleratedKernels.jl/dev/debugging/) for examples and explanations.

 For other library-related problems, feel free to post a GitHub issue.
 For help implementing new code, or just advice, you can also use the [Julia Discourse](https://discourse.julialang.org/c/domain/gpu/11) forum, the community is incredibly helpful.